wokas36/wokas36.github.io/_pages/openings.md

 permalink: /call_for_papers
 ---

+**We invite researchers working on topics such as predictive modelling of biological function and properties, generative and simulation-based approaches, adaptive experimental design, data integration, and other emerging areas to join this vibrant exchange on shaping the next generation of AI-enabled biological discovery.**

 # Call for Papers

-**We welcome extended abstracts (2-4 pages, non-archival), including works-in-progress and preliminary results.
-Topics of interest include but are not limited to:**
+<div style="text-align: justify">We welcome extended abstracts (2-4 pages, non-archival), including works-in-progress and preliminary results.
+Topics of interest include but are not limited to:

 * Prediction of biomolecular structures, properties, complexes, and interactions
 * Generative models for biological sequences and structures